samsung-cnct/k2/README.md

 ## Changing configuration

-Some changes to the cluster configuration can be made by first making appropriate changes in the config file, and then running the Kraken-lib update command as described below.
+Some changes to the cluster configuration can be made by first making appropriate changes in the config file, and then running the kraken-lib update command as described below.
 Please be aware of which changes can be safely made to your cluster.

-### Things that should not be changed with Kraken-lib update
+### Things that should not be changed with kraken-lib update

 - cluster name
 ```